Winds of the Wasteland: Plot

 Blair meets a telegraph crew, whom he saves from poisoning after drinking from a local water hole.
 In appreciation, the telegraph crew offers to run the line through Crescent City, instead of Buchanan City, if Blair can find fifty laborers to build the telegraph line.
 Blair announces to the townsfolk of Buchanan City that he will pay $10/day for laborers and gets an overwhelmingly positive response.

 Drake, upset that Blair has turned his con into a competing business, offers to hire him to drive a gold shipment to Sacramento.
 If Blair can get the gold to the destination, Drake will take $1,000 off of the original loan.
 Drake plots to ambush Blair using the escort he convinces Blair to take with him.
 Blair and Adams, who is driving their stage back to Crescent City, agree Drake is probably up to something.
 Blair tricks the escort and delivers the gold, then returns and when Drake hesitates, forces him at gunpoint to honor the $1000 payment on the loan.

-At Crescent City, Forsyhte is thrilled that the town is prospering, but Barbara says it won't last.
+At Crescent City, Forsythe is thrilled that the town is prospering, but Barbara says it won't last.
 When the stage Adams was driving arrives at Crescent City the passengers reveal Adams has been wounded in an ambush.
 On examination Forsythe tells Blair the bullet is lodged near Adam's spine and it will take a difficult operation to save his life.
 He also tells Blair he doesn't have the confidence to attempt the operation.
 Barbara and Blair convince him to try.
 The operation is a success.

 The night before the race, two of Drake's men set fire to the barn where Blair stage coach is stored.
 Blair and O'Brien discover them, saving the coach and horses, and Blair shoots at them, killing one.
 Drake issues a warrant for Blair's arrest which the sheriff carries out.
 Forsythe bails Blair out of jail just after the race starts, with O'Brien driving the Crescent City stage.
 Blair catches up to the stage but they are behind Drake.
 Despite Drake's men's attempted bushwhacking, Blair manages to narrowly win the race, and the $25,000 reward.